OsamuTakahashi/bolt/Readme.md

 ## Limitations

-* Bytes type is currently not supported in INSERT/UPDATE query
+* Bytes type is currently not supported in an INSERT/UPDATE query.
-* Only few functions are usable in INSERT/UPDATE query
+* Only few functions are usable in an INSERT/UPDATE query.
-* CASE Conditional expression is currently not supported in INSERT/UPDATE query
+* CASE Conditional expression is currently not supported in an INSERT/UPDATE query.
-* UNNEST operation is currently not supported in INSERT/UPDATE query
+* UNNEST operation is currently not supported in an INSERT/UPDATE query.

 There is no such a limitation in SELECT and subquery.

+* Referencing outside (INSERT/UPDATE statement's) alias in subquery is not supported in an INSERT/UPDATE query.
-* Some lterals are currently not supported
+* Some lterals are currently not supported.

 ## Licence